MyZenKey/sp-sdk-ios/README.md

 git submodule add https://git.xcijv.net/mobiledevelopment/sp-sdk-ios
 ```

-### Client Information
+### Client Information and Scopes
 Service providers decide how much client information they obtain from the user.
 In your setup, you can choose to have an experience with or without requiring a PIN or a biometric.

+Since applications must get authorization to access user information, scopes are used to define allowed actions.
+Scopes are implemented by the OpenID Connect protocol and can be set to request profile information (email address, name, phone) to verify users.
+OpenID is the only required scope.
+All others are optional depending on the needs of your application.

 ## Add Project Verify SDK